moj-analytical-services/vega-lite-away-day/README.md

 ## Guidance

 The aim of today's away day is to give you a chance to try out Vega-lite and the different ways of producing and embedding vega-lite visualisations.
 The way we suggests you do this is as follows:
-1. Copy the code behind one of the Vega-lite examples into the Vega-lite editor code.
+1. <pre><b>sampleCopy the code behind one of the Vega-lite examples into the Vega-lite editor code</b><pre>.
 Make some changes to the vega-lite code to see whats possible.
 2. Take data from a csv file and use it to produce a vega-lite visualisation.
 We recommend using Altair in either python or R (however Open-data-munging can be used as an alternative) to convert the csv file into a JSON format.
 However it is also possible to point the Vega-lite visualisation to look for the csv file directly if the visualisation is embedded into a webpage using python and jinda (see step 3).
 3. Embed the visualisation into a webpage (using either python and jinja, or Observable).